Althea Garrison: Early years

-Massachusetts House
+Massachusetts House (1993–1995)

 In 1992, Garrison ran successfully for the 5th Suffolk district in the Massachusetts House, representing the Dorchester and Roxbury areas of Boston.
 Garrison's 1992 election to the legislature was made possible in part by the fact that she challenged some of the signatures that the then-incumbent representative, Nelson Merced, had submitted to qualify for the Democratic primary ballot.
 Her challenge was successful and meant that Garrison did not have to run against an incumbent in the general election.
 In the general election, Garrison defeated Democratic candidate Irene Roman, 2,451 votes to 2,014.

-The fact that Garrison had been formerly known as a male was not widely publicized until shortly after she was elected to the legislature.
+The fact that Garrison had been born male was not widely publicized until shortly after she was elected to the legislature.
 When the Boston Herald asked whether she was a man, Garrison denied it and ended the conversation when asked about her past, including her name change.
+The newspaper publicly outed her against her will.

 In the Massachusetts House, Garrison consistently voted in favor of labor unions, resulting in her being endorsed for re-election by the Massachusetts AFL-CIO and eight unions.
 On many votes, she voted with the Democrats in the legislature rather than with the Republicans.
 However, she opposed same-sex marriage and abortion.

-Garrison was defeated in her 1994 bid for re-election by Democratic candidate Charlotte Golar Richie by a margin of 2,108 votes to 1,718.
+Garrison was defeated in her 1994 bid for re-election by Democratic nominee Charlotte Golar Richie by a margin of 2,108 votes to 1,718.

 Unsuccessful bids for office

-Garrison ran for office at least 32 times, all but one unsuccessfully, including: